 Godfrey of Bouillon, who would later serve as the ruler of Jerusalem, had a total of about 10,000 men.
 Although, his forces were outnumbered, they still put up a good fight at the Battle of Ascalon in August 1099.
 The Fatimid army under vizier al-Afdal Shahanshah could not match the intensity of the crusaders.
 About 12,000 Muslim soldiers perished at the Battle of Ascalon.

 The western crusader forces dominated proceedings in the First Crusade largely because the Muslim armies were not familiar with the battle tactics and fighting styles of the western armies.
 Additionally, the Muslims could not match the ferocious nature in which heavily armored European combatants fought.

-Following the end of the First Crusade around 1099, as expected many European nobles that fought in the campaign returned to the continent with vast amounts of riches and many holy relics captured from the Holy Land.
+Following the end of the First Crusade around 1099, as expected, many European nobles who fought in the campaign returned to the continent with vast amounts of riches and many holy relics captured from the Holy Land.
 However, the riches that were looted in the Holy Land weren’t fairly distributed, leaving a good number of knights and nobles feeling frustrated and hard done by the crusade.
 This and many other reasons propelled them to go on future crusades.

 With every passing Norman crusade in the Holy Land, the Muslim defenders got better at handling the battle strategy, tactics and fighting style of the Crusaders.